High-quality daycare has been shown to deliver amazing benefits for communities and for kids.

 Daycare gives kids time away from their parents to develop their own likes, dislikes and sense of independence in the world.
 They’re exposed to new and different activities and experiences that they might not have at home.
 In a child-centered learning environment, kids get the freedom to direct many of their own activities, try new things and occupy their time without adult direction.

-The experience of navigating new situations, making choices and learning the consequences of their behavior helps children develop self-control, independence and a sense of agency.
+The experience of navigating new situations, making choices and learning the consequences of their behavior helps toddlers develop self-control, independence and a sense of agency.
 They learn the benefits of patience to achieve their goals and cooperation to work with others.
 Through these efforts, they begin to trust themselves and gain the confidence to take on bigger and bigger challenges in life.

 Child care centers are important promoters of healthy habits, including good nutrition.
 Kids in daycare are exposed to more varieties of healthy food and role models for healthy eating.
 Studies show that children in care are more likely to try new foods, especially when staff eat the same food and talk to them about what they’re eating (Science Direct).

 Plus, enrollment in daycare promotes important preventative health measures like vaccinations and health screenings.
 One study even found that men who had been in a high-quality daycare as babies had better cardiovascular health than those who had not (AAAS).

 Kids do encounter more germs when they attend child care centers – but that isn’t necessarily a bad thing.
 Encountering germs at an early age helps kids develop a stronger immune system, which protects them from getting sick later in life.
 Kids who don’t attend daycare centers end up taking more sick days on average in elementary school, which can hinder their learning and disrupt family routines.